 Magnolia Island, with primitive camping and trails, is accessible only by canoes and kayaks via the canal system from the Flat Island Boardwalk.
 Canoe rental and camping are available; please contact the Water Authority office in Tavares for more information.

 The differences in elevation on this 90 acre site, as well as the varying wet conditions and diversity of vegetation make this Preserve unique.
 A continuous flow of water from the seepage slope supports an unusual slope forest and depression marsh at the bottom of the sink.
 Due to soil and moisture conditions, the mixed forest uplands contain several species of ferns normally found in wetlands.
 The property is included in the state-wide birding trail network and birders have recorded over 35 species during the winter months.

-Birdwatching, Hiking.
-Disk Golf Course.
-Fitness enthusiasts may also enjoy walking or running the steep trails.
+Birdwatching, Hiking, Fitness enthusiasts may also enjoy walking or running the steep trails.

 Lake Norris Conservation Area

 The St. Johns River Water Management District purchased this 2,228-acre property in 1996 as part of the Wekiva-Ocala Greenway Conservation and Recreation Lands (CARL) project.
 Acquisition of this site provides protection for Lake Norris’s hardwood swamp and Blackwater Creek, a major tributary of the Wekiva River.
 The property’s uplands provide important habitat for the threatened black bear and for species of special concern including gopher tortoises and burrowing owls.
 The Water Authority entered into an agreement with the District to become the lead manager for this site and provide recreational opportunities.

 For your safety and the safety of others, please do not paddle south of the Lake Norris Road bridge.
 The creek is not passable and dangerous conditions exist in this hardwood swamp.